CAMP NORTHLAND-B'NAI BRITH

 Sammy holds an Honours Bachelor of Business Administration, with specialization in Finance and a minor in Economics from Wilfrid Laurier University.

 Camp Northland has played a significant role in shaping Sammy into who he is today.
 He spent 12 summers as a camper, staff member, and section head, gaining life-lasting skills, relationships, and experiences along the way.
 Sammy and his wife, Laura, met at Camp Northland and have two future Northlanders, Max and Noah.
+Sammy is honoured to join the Jewish Camp Council of Toronto board and contribute to the longevity and success of Camp Northland.
+He is committed to ensuring thousands of future campers get the same life-changing experience he was given.

 Sydney holds a Master of Business Administration from the Smith School of Business at Queen's University.
 She also earned her Bachelor of Business Administration with a specialization in Marketing from Wilfrid Laurier University.

 Sydney's connection to Camp Northland runs deep, beginning with her first summer at camp in 2003.
 From her days as a camper in the youngest cabin to her leadership role as Head Staff, Sydney has experienced the transformative power of Camp Northland's values.
 She has been actively involved in reconnecting alumni through engaging events, fostering a sense of community.
-Camp Northland holds a special place in Sydney's heart as it is where she met her fiancé, Daniel, adding an extra layer of personal significance to her involvement.
+Camp Northland holds a special place in Sydney's heart as it is where she met her husband, Daniel, adding an extra layer of personal significance to her involvement.

 This deep-rooted connection motivates her desire to contribute to the future of Camp Northland and expand the Jewish Camp Council of Toronto’s presence.
 Sydney is eager to bring her passion, camp experience, and commitment to the table, ensuring the continued success and growth of Camp Northland.